rust-lang-ru/book/rustbook-en/src/ch13-02-iterators.md

 iterator.

-The `Iterator` trait only requires implementors to define one method: the `next` method, which returns one item of the iterator at a time wrapped in `Some` and, when iteration is over, returns `None`.
+The `Iterator` trait only requires implementors to define one method: the `next` method, which returns one item of the iterator at a time, wrapped in `Some` and, when iteration is over, returns `None`.

 We can call the `next` method on iterators directly; Listing 13-12 demonstrates